 The essential guide to Ireland: top 10 experiences

 For many people, a trip to Ireland means a hotel break in Dublin.
 Of course, there’s nothing wrong with that, but make it’d be a shame to miss the rest of this amazing country.
-From storm-lashed islands on the Wild Atlantic Way to dramatic cliffs and award-winning attractions, there’s certainly plenty to see and do.
+From storm-lashed islands on the Wild Atlantic Way to dramatic cliffs and award-winning attractions, there’s plenty to see and do.
 Scroll down for our 10 favourites…

 1. Giant’s Causeway, County Antrim

 Perched on the edge of the stunning Causeway Coastal Route, Northern Ireland’s only UNESCO World Heritage Site has a lot to offer.
 The pounding of the ocean has created 40,000 hexagonal basalt columns that tumble down to the water.
 Walk the coastal paths, enjoy the views from the surrounding cliffs and visit the award-winning visitor centre to find out more about the fascinating geology and myths that surround this place.
 Look out for the so-called Giant’s Boot, reputed to be a whopping size 93.5.

 2. Cliffs of Moher, County Clare

 The cliffs stretch for five miles and have provided an imposing backdrop for many films, including Harry Potter and the Half Blood Prince.
 They rise to a height of 214 metres and fall away into the roiling Atlantic Sea.
 On a clear day you can see as far as the three Aran Islands.
 Be sure to explore the history of the area and relax in one of the wonderful surrounding towns and villages, such as pretty Ballyvaughan, musical Doolin and laid-back Lahinch.